What is the Secondary Annuity Market?

 Government regulators were not swayed, and the secondary market persisted.
 However, the lack of uniformity and regulations for factoring company practices left annuitants vulnerable.
 Unsophisticated annuitants sold their payment rights at steep discounts, and some unscrupulous factoring companies purchased payment rights with little regard for the future financial needs of their sellers.

-Legislators instituted state and federal regulations to protect consumers with Illinois acting as the first state to institute a Structure Settlement Protection Act (SSPA), in 1997.
-In all, 49 states adopted their own SSPAs.
+Legislators instituted state and federal regulations to protect consumers, with Illinois acting as the first state to institute a Structured Settlement Protection Act (SSPA) in 1997.

 In addition, participation in the primary market ensures a stream of potential participants in the secondary market.
 An adage that continually seems to be true is that people always need money now.